ogonna-anaekwe/matrixserver/README.md

 - [ ] Starts webserver using the configurations in the [config file](https://github.com/ogonna-anaekwe/matrixserver/tree/main/config.yml)
 - [ ] Reads and Validates [matrix data](https://github.com/ogonna-anaekwe/matrixserver/tree/main/matrix.csv).
 - [ ] Accepts requests on the configured port
 - [ ] Routes request to the appropriate method.
 There is a method for each route.
+These are hooked up in [cmd/main.go](https://github.com/ogonna-anaekwe/matrixserver/blob/main/cmd/main.go)
 - [ ] Computes result and display to users.

 ## Sequence